tytydraco/yessleep/out/First_Day_of_School.md

 &#x200B;

 T.A.: Hey!
 Welcome to class.
-I always feel so intimated by everyone on the first day.
+I always feel so intimidated by everyone on the first day.
 I hope that we can be friends.
 My name is Montague Druitt.
 Most of my friends call me Jack.
 You’re welcome to use either.

 Me: Thanks for reaching out.
 I am Alex.
 It’s short for Alexandria, but that sound far too pretentious for my taste.
 I too suffer from feeling intimidated by everyone on the first day.